worldamazing/plan/docs/overview.md

 The GI focuses on providing what truly matters: an elevated quality of life for all without promoting wastefulness or perpetuating unnecessary inequalities.
 This ensures that resources are utilized responsibly, fostering a culture where luxury is sustainable and universal.

-Ultimately, true luxury is not just about material comforts, but about living in harmony with others, in an environment where trust and joy are the norm.
-It’s about the experience of living alongside humans who are a pleasure to be around, in a world where the stress, competition, and mistrust that plague us today are replaced by joy, harmony, and trust.
+Ultimately, true luxury is not just about material comforts, but about living in harmony with others, in an environment where trust and joy are the norm.It’s about the experience of living alongside humans who are a pleasure to be around, in a world where the stress, competition, and mistrust that plague us today are replaced by joy, harmony, and trust.
 While an excessive lifestyle may have its appeal, it does not create the same sense of fulfillment and connection that defines a truly amazing life.

+### Eradicating Exploitation
+The GI reimagines luxury to eliminate the exploitation and inequality often tied to it in the current world.
+In the GI framework, no one will be forced into servitude or low-wage jobs to maintain the comfort of others.
+Instead, roles such as personal assistance, high-level hospitality, or specialized care are redefined as opportunities that members choose voluntarily, motivated by meaningful incentives, personal fulfillment, or as a way to meet their required 2-day-a-week work duties.

+For members who take on these roles as part of their required work duties, these services also serve as a means for the GI to recognize and support individuals who have made extraordinary contributions, endured significant hardships, or sacrificed for the community or the world at large.
+By ensuring these roles are carried out with dignity, respect, and mutual benefit, the GI establishes a framework where luxury and care transform into symbols of appreciation, shared responsibility, and collective empowerment, rather than exploitation.

+For members who wish to access enhanced, personalized services beyond the baseline offerings of the GI, these services can be purchased through personal funds.
+However, in the GI framework, no one will need to perform these roles out of necessity or survival.
+Instead, they are designed as attractive, well-compensated opportunities, reflecting a society where all roles are valued and aligned with the principles of equity, choice, and shared prosperity.

+This approach ensures that the concept of luxury evolves to uplift everyone.
+Care and comfort are provided without exploitation, fostering a culture of mutual respect and dignity, where every contribution holds meaning and is deeply valued.

 ## The Global Challenge of Deception